 Video: Up to 4K at up to 60 fps

 Wireless: Wi-Fi 6E, optional 5G

 Weight: 1.5 pounds (Wi-Fi) | 1.51 pounds (Wi-Fi Cellular)

 Price: $799 for 11-inch, $1,099 for 12.9-inch (starting)

 The iPad Pro 2022 is a fantastic tablet.
-On its own, it’s one of the best tablets out there due to its elegant design and powerful M2 processor.
-New iPadOS 16 features such as Stage Manager and Apple Pencil Hover also work great on this tablet.
-If you’re new to iPads or own a much older model, the iPad Pro 2022 is an easy device to recommend.
+On its own, it’s one of the best tablets out there due to its elegant design and powerful M2 processor. iPadOS 16 features such as Stage Manager and Apple Pencil Hover also work great on this tablet.
+If you’re new to the best iPads or own a much older model, the iPad Pro 2022 is an easy device to recommend.

-iPad Pro 2022 review: Release date and price
+iPad Pro 2022 review: Price and availability

 - 11- and 12.9-inch models start at $799 and $1,099, respectively